 Scholarships & Exhibitions

 A number of Music Scholarships are available each year, to encourage talented musicians to make Warwick their first choice for music-making and for a degree.
 There is no music degree at Warwick and hence these Scholarships are open to students from all subjects.
 Many Warwick music scholars have continued their musical education at colleges and conservatoires in the UK and abroad after obtaining a first degree in an unrelated discipline.
-Scholarship awards are currently £500 for each year of residence at Warwick, with an additional subsidy on music tuition fees.
+Scholarship awards are currently £500 for each year of residence at Warwick.
+Exhibition awards are also £500 but these are for one year only.

-The audition usually lasts around 10-15 minutes, and is designed to allow candidates to demonstrate their potential as well as present level of achievement, and in particular their likely contribution to the musical activities of the Music Centre.
+The auditions will take place on the 31st October and 2nd November and the deadline for applying is Friday the 20th October at 4pm.
+The audition will be about 10-15 mins long and is designed to allow candidates to demonstrate their potential as well as present level of achievement, and in particular their likely contribution to the musical activities of the Music Centre.